 But credit card borrowers will be hard pressed to find an interest rate that’s actually that low.
-After the Fed’s three cuts, average credit card rates only fell slightly, to 17.36 percent from 17.8 percent, according to Bankrate data that tracked rate changes between Sept.
-4 and Dec.
-18. In reality, credit card rates are much higher because companies charge the prime rate plus another margin that they determine themselves.
+In reality, credit card rates are much higher because companies charge the prime rate plus another margin that they determine themselves.
+Still, the average APR on variable credit cards has been on the decline.
+As of April 22, the average credit card APR 16.46 percent, according to Bankrate data.
+That’s the lowest point since May 2017.

 2. The Fed affects savings and CD rates